-Timely warnings may be issued without delay by the by the president, vice president for business and finance, vice president for institution effectiveness, vice president of enrollment management, vice president of academic administration, vice president of institutional advancement, director of public safety, director of public relations, campus operator, and chief of campus police.
+Timely warnings may be issued without delay by the by the president, vice president of student life, vice president for business and finance, vice president of enrollment management and marketing, vice president of academic administration and dean of faculty, vice president for institutional advancement, director of public safety, director of public relations, campus operator, and chief of campus police via the HLG ALERT emergency texting system.
 Content of timely warning messages will be determined by the individual sending the warning.

-Emergency Notification: In the event of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees, the campus will be notified without delay through Emergency Notification System, which can notify the campus by text message, e-mail, and Facebook.
-Students should take responsibility for regularly checking their e-mail.
-In order to receive campus-wide e-mail announcements, students will be given a Hannibal-LaGrange e-mail account when they officially register.
+Emergency Notification: In the event of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees, the campus will be notified without delay through Emergency Notification System, which can notify the campus by text message, email, and Facebook.
+Students should take responsibility for regularly checking their email.
+In order to receive campus-wide email announcements, students will be given a Hannibal-LaGrange email account when they officially register.